hyperledger-archives/sawtooth-pbft/docs/source/architecture.rst

    operation.

-The next primary node is determined by the node ID, in sequential order, based based on the order of nodes in the ``sawtooth.consensus.pbft.peers`` on-chain setting.
-The first node on the list has ID 0 and is the first primary for view 0; the next node has ID 1 and is the second primary for view 1; and so on.
+The next primary node is determined by the node ID, in sequential order, based on the order of nodes in the ``sawtooth.consensus.pbft.peers`` on-chain setting.
-After all nodes on the list have been the primary, the algorithm returns to node 0.
+For more information, see :ref:`view-changes-choosing-primary-label`.

 .. _algorithm-phases-label: